postsharp/postsharp-emails/xx-more-contracts.md

 }
 ```

-Which at compile time becomes;
+Which at compile time becomes:

 ```c#
      static string CreatePasswordValidatingInputs([StringLength(5,8)]string a, [StringLength(5, 8)] string b)